yourbasic/int/README.md

 The text comes with three [Go][golang] example libraries:

+- [github.com/yourbasic/bit][bit]
-- [bit][bit] contains a set data structure and some bit-twiddling functions,
+  contains a set data structure and some bit-twiddling functions,
+- [github.com/yourbasic/bloom][bloom]
-- [bloom][bloom] is a Bloom filter, a probabilistic set data structure, and
+  is a Bloom filter, a probabilistic set data structure, and
+- [github.com/yourbasic/graph][graph]
-- [graph][graph] is a library of basic graph algorithms.
+  is a library of basic graph algorithms.

 Unless otherwise stated, an **integer** indicates an integral data type consisting of 32 or 64 bits.